thevladbog/quokkaq-go-backend/docs/cicd-pipeline.md

 2. Access to Yandex Cloud Container Registry
 3. Required environment variables set
 4. Network access to required services
+5. Traefik network created (`traefik-public`)

 ### Deployment Steps

 1. Connect to the Yandex Cloud VM using SSH
 2. Pull the new Docker image from Yandex Cloud Container Registry
-3. Stop the current containers
+3. Stop current services using docker-compose.prod.yml
-4. Start new containers with the updated image
+4. Start new services with the updated image using docker-compose.prod.yml
-5. Run database migrations if needed
+5. Run database migrations
+6. Check service health

 ### Rollback Process